richardpenman/minwrap/README.rst

 A wrapper defines a class called Wrapper with several required attributes:

-- data: a list of tuples defining the input parameters and expected output strings ({'city': 'London'}, ['...', '...']).
+- data: a list of tuples defining the input parameters and expected output strings.
 A minimum of 2 cases are needed, though the more the better.
 - run(): this method performs the browser execution for the given input value.
 It can optionally return the expected output values if this is not known until run time.
 - website: the website this wrapper is for